Undergraduate Course Allocation through Competitive Markets

 To better guide practitioners in the course allocation process, we compare the performance of the PMP mechanism with several alternative mechanisms.
 As a benchmark, we consider a mechanism, the \textit{Random Serial Dictatorship with course reserves} (RSD) mechanism, which closely resembles what is used in practice.
-Students select courses in order of seniority (with ties broken randomly) and priorities based on student department and year of study are enforced by reserving seats in each course.\footnote{In practice, courses set a large number of reserved seats at the beginning of the registration process.
-After students initially register, university departments relax the course reserve constraints to ensure full enrollment.
-We do not model this period or the process of relaxing reserved seats.
-Instead, we calculate the \textit{optimal course reserves} that a university registrar should set at the beginning of the process if the number of reserved seats cannot be changed.} We also consider the Deferred Acceptance mechanisms with single tie-breaking and multiple tie-breakings (denoted as DA-STB and DA-MTB, respectively).
+Students select courses in order of seniority (with ties broken randomly) and priorities based on student department and year of study are enforced by reserving seats in each course.\footnote{In practice, at some universities, courses set a large number of reserved seats at the beginning of the registration process.
+After students initially register, university departments relax the course reserve constraints and admit students from waiting lists to ensure full enrollment.
+We do not model this later period of the registration process.
+Instead, we estimate the \textit{optimal course reserves} that a university registrar should set at the beginning of the process if the number of reserved seats cannot be changed.} We also consider the Deferred Acceptance mechanism with a single and with multiple tie-breakings (denoted DA-STB and DA-MTB, respectively).
 These mechanisms allocate courses to students by extending the Gale-Shapley algorithm \citep[][]{galeshapley1962} to many-to-many matching, where priority ties are resolved by either a single tie-breaking rule or course-specific tie-breakings.
 The Deferred Acceptance mechanism has been successful in many practical applications, including matching applicants to residency programs, students to schools, and workers to job positions \cite[see][]{roth2018marketplaces}.
 We analyze six additional mechanisms in Appendix \ref{sec:appendix-additional-simulations-results}.